 Case Study: How Bose Sleepbuds Enacted the Value Exchange

 Sleepbuds are an in-ear solution designed to aid those who suffer from poor quality sleep by masking unwanted outside sounds with white noise and other soothing audio signals.
 Sleepbuds creator, Bose, faced challenges when promoting its UK launch.
 The company was entering unfamiliar territory with a brand new product line and needed to effectively identify and attract consumers who would most benefit from its sleep-enhancing solution.
-Additionally, Bose had to ensure that any technology partner it employed would deliver its campaigns in compliance with GDPR.
+Additionally, Bose had to ensure that any technology partner it employed would deliver its campaigns with valid GDPR consent GDPR.

 By studying Bose’s existing users and cross-referencing them with the audiences of sleep-related apps, anti-snoring websites, mediation services and more, Bose was able to build a comprehensive user profile for its campaigns.
 The insights gained from Ogury’s Total Profile reports included a number of revelations.
 They showed affinities for sites that deal with a variety of specific sleep-related issues, including snoring, sleep apnoea, stress, and anxiety.
 App usage and ownership indicated that users in Sleepbud’s audience were more than two and a half times more likely to own travel apps compared to the national average.